-A New College, Designed for the Changing Health Care World
+An Innovative College Intentionally and Strategically Designed for the Ever-changing Health Care World

 Health care is an industry reinventing itself.
-Technology, politics, an aging population and medical advancements unimaginable 20 years ago are increasing the demand for health care, while forcing changes to the way we deliver care.
-More and more, the model for patient care is shifting to teams of professionals representing many disciplines working in collaboration to produce better patient outcomes.
+Technology, an aging population, medical research and clinical advancements unimaginable 20 years ago are increasing the demand for responsive, responsible health care, while forcing changes to the way in which care is delivered.
+Increasingly, the model for patient care is shifting to interdisciplinary, collaborative teams of health care professionals in an effort to meet the demand, while simultaneously resulting in better patient outcomes.

 While health care is changing faster than at any time in history, what hasn't changed, what will never change, is the need for skilled, compassionate caregivers who understand both the art and science of health care.